uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api.rst

 ``oneapi::dpl::sort_by_key`` sorts the sequence of keys ``[keys_first, keys_last)``
 and simultaneously permutes associated values at the same positions in the range ``[values_first, values_first + std::distance(keys_first, keys_last))`` to match the order of the sorted keys.
+That is, a key and its associated value will have the same index in their respective sequences after sorting.

 Keys are sorted with respect to the provided comparator object ``comp``.
 That means, for any two iterators ``i`` and ``j`` to the sorted sequence of keys such that ``i`` precedes ``j``, ``comp(*j, *i) == false``.
 If no ``comp`` object is provided, keys are sorted with respect to ``std::less``.

 Sorting is unstable.
 That means, keys, which do not precede one another with respect to the given comparator, and their associated values might be ordered arbitrarily relative to each other.

 ``KeyIt`` and ``ValueIt`` must satisfy the requirements of ``ValueSwappable``,